 \section{Deterministic model reduction}

-Using the celebrated Ott-Antonsen ansatz valid in the thermodynamic limit, the two-population KS model \eqref{eq:abrams_2}--\eqref{eq:abrams_2} was shown to support stable chimeras, breathing chimeras, and saddle-node and Hopf bifurcations of chimera states \cite{AbramsEtAl08,Laing09,Laing12,MartensEtAl16,BickEtAl20}.
-We will follow \citet{Laing09} and derive here a low-dimensional dynamical model for the complex order parameters \eqref{eq:z} in a perturbative approach.
-Using \eqref{eq:babyadler1}--\eqref{eq:babyadler2} we obtain the evolution equation for the order parameters
+Using the celebrated Ott-Antonsen ansatz valid in the thermodynamic limit, the two-population KS model \eqref{eq:abrams_1}--\eqref{eq:abrams_2} was shown to support stable chimeras, breathing chimeras, as well as saddle-node and Hopf bifurcations of chimera states \cite{AbramsEtAl08, Laing09, Laing12, MartensEtAl16, BickEtAl20}.
+We will follow \cite{Laing09} and derive a low-dimensional dynamical model for the complex order parameters \eqref{eq:z} in a perturbative approach.
+Using \eqref{eq:babyadler1}--\eqref{eq:babyadler2_2} we obtain the evolution equation for the complex order parameters